 All parents, guardians, spectators, coaches and players are required to follow the KWHLB Codes of Conduct.During player registration, parents agree to codes of conduct for their child to participate in the KWHLB program.

-The season runs from early May to mid-July for 7U to 19U divisions.
-Key dates for the 2019 Season can be found here.
+The season runs from early May to mid-July for T-Ball through 19U divisions and April - June for the Fundamentals program.
+Key dates for the Season can be found here.

-Please contact firstname.lastname@example.org or email@example.com to inquire about volunteering with the house league program.
+Please contact email@example.com to inquire about volunteering with the house league program.
 Currently, we are seeking volunteer convenors, coaches and someone to support the league's website and communication plans.

--Each player MUST complete a same team request form (reciprocal).
+-Each player MUST complete a same team request form (reciprocal) by April 1

--Each player must be registered in the same divisions (some exceptions for siblings)
+-Each player must be registered in the same divisions and fully paid

--Only one friend/sibling request is permitted per player
+-Only one same-team request is permitted per player

 There are a number of ways that parents/guardians/grandparents can support their childs' volunteer coaches.
 These include the following: